jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 ## A Netlify Menu Bar App for Mac

+First of all, it’s worth noting that I built this on top of [BitBar](https://github.com/matryer/bitbar).
 So what does it look like?

 By default you get a nice little Netlify logo in your menu bar.

 ![Screenshot of Netlify app in my Mac’s menu bar]({{site.imageurl}}/2019/netlify-menubar-screenshot-no-notification.png)